JoshMayBalGitHub/textwars/README.md

 ## Steps to play "Game":
 1. Go to textwars.exe / textwars
-2. Click it or Double-Click it
+2. Click it or Double-Click it (it usually opens a terminal, so if it doesn't, send issue thanks)
-3. Have fun!
+3. Have fun! (depends)

 ## Credits: